sfackler/rust-postgres/README.md

 defaults to the value of `user` if not specified.
 The driver supports `trust`, `password`, and `md5` authentication.

-Unix domain sockets can be used as well by activating the `with-unix_socket` or `nightly` features.
+Unix domain sockets can be used as well.
 The `host` portion of the URI should be set to the absolute path to the directory containing the socket file.
 Since `/` is a reserved character in URLs, the path should be URL encoded.
 If Postgres stored its socket files in `/run/postgres`, the connection would then look like:
 ```rust
 let conn = try!(Connection::connect("postgres://postgres@%2Frun%2Fpostgres", TlsMode::None));
 ```